 Using the connector

-The connector handles both the issuance and renewal of a certificate by checking BIG-IP to see whether a certificate with the given Common Name already exists on the appliance:
+The connector handles both the issuance and renewal of a certificate by checking BIG-IP to see whether a certificate with the given Common Name already exists.

 -